TheFutonEng/Calico-CNI-Tutorial/README.md

 * Downloads and installs the calico and calico-ipam CNI reference plugins on the calico nodes
 * Downloads and installs Golang on the calico nodes (role to perform this copied from fubarhouse [here](https://github.com/fubarhouse/ansible-role-golang))
 * Downloads and installs the CNI network plugins on the calico nodes
-* Downloads and install the cnitool on the calico nodes (install locaiton is /home/vagrant/go/bin/cnitool)
+* Downloads and installs the cnitool on the calico nodes (install locaiton is /home/vagrant/go/bin/cnitool)

 # Setup Verification